OwnID/ownid-ios-sdk/README.md

 ![OwnIDSDK](Docs/logo.svg)
 ## OwnID iOS SDK

-The [OwnID](https://ownid.com/) iOS SDK is a client library written in Swift that provides a passwordless login alternative for your iOS application by using [Passkeys](https://www.passkeys.com/) to replace the traditional password.
-Integrating the SDK with your app allows the user to perform Registration and Login flows in a native iOS application.
+The [OwnID](https://ownid.com/) iOS SDK is a client library offering a secure and passwordless login alternative for your iOS applications.
+It leverages [Passkeys](https://www.passkeys.com/) to replace conventional passwords, fostering enhanced authentication methods.
+This SDK empowers users to seamlessly execute Registration and Login flows within their native iOS applications.

-The OwnID iOS SDK consists of a **[Core](Docs/sdk-core-doc.md)** module along with modules that are specific to an identity platform like Gigya.
-The Core module provides core functionality like setting up an OwnID configuration, performing network calls to the OwnID server, interacting with an iOS, and checking and returning results to the iOS application.
-The following modules extend the Core module for a specific identify management system:
+### Key components of the OwnID iOS SDK:

+- **OwnID Core** - Facilitates fundamental functionality such as SDK configuration, UI widgets, interaction with iOS, and the return of OwnID flow results to the iOS application.

+- **OwnID Integration Component** - An optional extension of the Core SDK, designed for seamless integration with identity platforms on the native side.
+When present, it executes the actual registration and login processes into the identity platform.

+### To integrate OwnID with your identity platform, you have three pathways:

+- **[Direct Integration](Docs/sdk-direct-integration.md)** - Handle OwnID Response data directly without using the Integration component.

+- **[Custom Integration](Docs/sdk-custom-integration.md)** - Develop your OwnID Integration component tailored to your identity platform.

+- **Prebuilt Integration** - Utilize the existing OwnID SDK with a prebuilt Integration component.
+Options include:

-- **[OwnID Gigya iOS SDK](Docs/sdk-gigya-doc.md)** - Extends Core SDK functionality by providing integration with Email/Password-based [Gigya Authentication](https://github.com/SAP/gigya-swift-sdk).
+   - **[OwnID Gigya](Docs/sdk-gigya.md)** - Expands Core SDK functionality by offering a prebuilt Gigya Integration, supporting Email/Password-based [Gigya Authentication](https://github.com/SAP/gigya-swift-sdk).
+It also includes the [OwnID WebView Bridge extension](Docs/sdk-gigya.md#add-ownid-webview-bridge), enabling native Passkeys functionality for Gigya Web Screen-Sets with OwnID Web SDK.

-The OwnID iOS SDK supports Swift >= 5.1, and works with iOS 14 and above.

-## Other Identity Platforms

-You can use OwnID Core iOS SDK to gain all of the benefits of OwnID with custom identity platform.
-Check **[OwnID Core iOS SDK - Custom Integration](Docs/sdk-core-doc.md)** for detailed steps.

-## WebView Integration

-You can use OwnID iOS SDK WebView Bridge to seamlessly integrate the native capabilities of the OwnID iOS SDK into the OwnID WebSDK.
-Check **[OwnID iOS SDK WebView Bridge](Docs/sdk-webbridge-doc.md)** for detailed steps.
+### Advanced Configuration

+Explore advanced configuration options in OwnID Core Android SDK by referring to the [Advanced Configuration](Docs/sdk-advanced-configuration.md) documentation.

-## Demo applications
+## Demo Applications

-This repository contains OwnID Demo application sources for different types of integrations:
+This repository hosts various OwnID Demo applications, each showcasing integration scenarios:

-- Gigya Integration Demo
-- Gigya Screen Sets Integration Demo
+- **Direct Handling of OwnID Response**: `DirectDemo` target.

+- **Custom Integration**: `IntegrationDemo` target.

-- Custom Integration Demo
+- **Gigya Integration Demos**:
-- Gigya UIKit Injection Demo
+   - `GigyaDemo` target provides an example of Gigya integration using SwiftUI.
+   - `UIKitInjectionDemo` target provides an example of Gigya integration using UIKit.

+- **Gigya Web Screen-Sets with WebView Bridge Demo**: `ScreensetsDemo` target.

 You can run these demo apps on a physical device or a simulator.